 If someone burglarizes your house, homeowners insurance covers the loss.
 If someone steals a vehicle out of your driveway or your garage, however, your car insurance had better cover it because homeowners insurance won't.
-According to "Realty Times," many homeowners assume homeowners insurance will pay if a theft takes place on their property.
-Those homeowners are wrong.
+According to Lemonade Inc., an astounding 52 percent of homeowners aren't aware of what their homeowners insurance will and won't pay.
+Some may assume the policy will cover a theft takes place on their property; however, they would be horribly mistaken.

 Claiming Your Car

 If you don't have comprehensive insurance, your car is completely uninsured against auto theft.
 Even if you do, there are limits on how much you can collect.
 Your policy payout will be based on the actual cash value of the car, and if you've had it a few years, that may not be much.
 If you have a deductible on your comprehensive, you're going to get even less money back from your insurer.